HackMemphis/HM-Planning/sponsorships/plan.md

 Sponsorship Plan
 ====

-This is the plan for how to handle sponsorships for the HackMemphis event.
+This is the plan for how to handle sponsorships for the HACKmemphis event.
 It is intended to be a guide for how to handle new leads, what we can offer sponsors, what restrictions we will have, etc. If you have any ideas on the matter, please bring them up in a planning meeting for discussion, after which those ideas can be merged into this document.
 Note that as this is the first time we are producing this event, we are very open to new ideas!

 __NOTE: This plan - and all suggestions - are currently targeted for 40 attendees plus staff (50 total)!__